 4. All Coaches and Managers must agree to a Police Record check as per the Club Policy.
 The Club agrees to pay the fee incurred upon presentation of a copy of a clear police record check and receipt from the police services where applicable.

 5. All Team Officials shall comply with Volunteer Screening as set out by Ontario Soccer and/or the Club.

 6. The Board reserves the right to remove any Coach or Manager who does not meet guidelines of the Club’s By-Laws and these Rules & Regulations.

 7. Coaches and Managers shall not play nor conceal from officials of the Club any ineligible player.

-8. Coaches and Managers shall not leave any youth player unattended at a field or gymnasium following a practice or game.
+8. Coaches and Managers shall not leave any youth player unattended at a field or indoor facility following a practice or game.

-9. Coaches who are calling up players from their “B” teams (where applicable) or from a younger age team must first contact that team’s Coach and/or Manager advising them of their intentions before contacting the player.
+9. Coaches who are calling up players from the same age group or a younger age team must first contact that team’s Coach advising them of their intentions before contacting the player.

 10. Coaches or Managers who fail to demonstrate and promote good conduct on or off the field risk suspension from the Club.

 11. For transparency, Head Coach and Manager should not be related or in a relationship.